u16052642/thrive_erp_documentation/documentation-16.0/content/applications/websites/website/configuration/unsplash.rst

    :align: center

 .. warning::
-   **As a non-Odoo Online user**, you won't be able to register for a production Unsplash key and will be limited to your test key that has a restriction of 50 Unsplash requests per hour.
+   **As a non-Thrive Bureau ERP Online user**, you won't be able to register for a production Unsplash key and will be limited to your test key that has a restriction of 50 Unsplash requests per hour.

 Generate an Unsplash application ID